CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 In Windows I use SSH for:

-- connect over SSH to CRDE - Containerized Rust Development Environment
+- connect over SSH to CRUSTDE - Containerized Rust Development Environment
 - push to GitHub over SSH
 - sync files with my Web server on Google Cloud